apache/logging-log4cxx/src/site/markdown/usage.md

 The previous example always outputs the same log information.
-Fortunately, it is easy to modify *config.cpp* so that the log output can be controlled at run-time.
+Fortunately, it is easy to modify *config.cpp* so that the log output can be controlled at runtime.
 Here is a slightly modified version.

 ~~~{.cpp}
     #include "com/foo/config.h"